 11. Turnip – It may sound like turnips would be hard to grow, but they’re not!
 Heck, they even plant themselves in my garden if I let them go to seed.
 Turnips prefer the cooler temps of spring and fall to grow their best, and don’t like to be transplanted.
 So be sure to plant turnip seeds directly into your garden in cool weather for best results.

 12. Garlic – If you have a hard time growing garlic, then you’re probably planting it at the wrong time.
 Unlike most vegetables, garlic needs to be planted in the fall.
 The best part about garlic is that, once you plant it, there’s no maintenance required.
 Heck, it even helps to deter pests from the garden.
-Learn how to plant garlic here.
+Learn how to grow garlic here.

 13. Swiss chard – If you’ve never tried growing Swiss chard in your garden before, you definitely should.
 This easy-to-grow vegetable is both frost hardy and heat tolerant.
 It makes a great substitute for spinach in recipes, can be tossed into salads, and freezes well too.
 Swiss chard Bright Lights is gorgeous and delicious!